andreasmhallberg/readingnotes/Gumperz, 2001. The Speech Community.md

-# Gumperz, John J., and Susan Gal.
-2001.
+# Gumperz, John J. 2001.
 “The Speech Community.”
-In Linguistic Anthropology: A Reader, edited by Alessandro Duranti, 66–73.
+In Linguistic Anthropology: A Reader, edited by Alessandro Duranti and Susan Gal, 66–73.
 Blackwell Anthologies in Social and Cultural Anthropology 1.
 Malden, Mass: Blackwell Publishers.

 - Definition om speech community: 66